tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 I went back to the basics of veterinary anatomy and physiology.
 Could the bladder sphincter be in spasm since the dog was awake now and could feel some pain.
 A painful muscular spasm clamped the catheter very tightly.
 Such that the catheter could not be pulled out.
 What to do to resolve this problem?

-"OK, I will give the dog anaesthesia gas again," I said to Vet 1.
+"OK, I will give the dog a higher dosage of isoflurane anaesthesia gas again," I said to Vet 1.

 A bit of history as to how I got involved in this case.
-A young girl had sent the dog to Vet 2, a competitor of Vet 1 and myself.
+Vet 1's receptionist had a Miniature Schnauzer which was passing blood.
+Vet 1 then referred the young girl to Vet 2, a competitor of Vet 1 and myself as he had no X-ray machine.
 Vet 2 diagnosed urinary stones.
 However, Vet 2 would not permit the young girl to take the X-rays to be shown to Vet 1.
+Ironically, Vet 1's mother who is the founder of a veterinary practice and a practising vet had referred numerous cases over the 20 years to Vet 2's practice.
+To me, it seemed that it was a one-way street as Vet 2 knew how to take but not how to reciprocate as evident in this case.

 As part of community education and sharing, I try to help young vets who request help whenever possible.

-For some small surgeries all over the world, it is actually not worth investing in an X-ray machine as there are usually less than 1 X-ray per month.
-They refer X-rays to the big boys and girls.
+For some small surgeries, it is actually not worth investing in an X-ray machine as there are usually less than 1 X-ray per month.
+They refer X-rays to the bigger practice and lose clientele to the big boys.
+Some of the veterinary technicians in such bigger practice would say to the client: "We are well equipped.
+That practice can't even afford an X-ray.
+So, come to my place."

-My competitors advertise that I have had the equipment and confidence in me.
+My competitors had no choice but to advertise that I have the equipment and confidence in me.
 I generate good will.
-I catch the competitor's clientele attention and possibly their patronage.
-Well, if not all, at least some of the clientele would come to me due to the visit to my practice for X-rays.
-At least, I had their attention and their recall of my practice.
+I catch the attention of the competitor's clientele and possibly their patronage.
+Well, if not all, at least some of the clientele would come to me due to their visit to my practice for X-rays.
+At least, I had their attention and their recall of my practice's name.

 Financially, I could recover the investment faster and generate a new source of income.
-Buy newer X-ray equipment to be one up the competition.
+I will buy newer X-ray equipment to be one up the competition who has X-ray machines.

 Increase my bottom line and create market awareness.
 Sustain the growth of my practice.
 And that is what business is all about.

-By referring his clients to me to X-ray the dog, Vet 1 is at a grave disadvantage of losing his client.
-He has had created market awareness of my practice without me having to spend money to advertise...So much to gain, nothing to lose...
+By referring her clients to me to X-ray the dog and major surgeries, Vet 1's mother is at a grave disadvantage of losing her clientele.
+She has had created market awareness of Vet 2's well equipped practice without Vet 2 having to spend money to advertise...So much to gain, nothing to lose...
+Yet Vet 2 hoarded the X-ray of this young girl so that she would have to go to him for surgery.
+I just could not believe this was happening.

 Most likely it was muscular spasm of the bladder sphincter gripping the catheter.
 In any case, the resolution of the problem was satisfying.